davidz1234567890/P1_summer24/README.md

 Over the semester we’ll do several assignments (homeworks and/or projects) that are to be implemented and demonstrated on the Altera DE0-CV boards we’re giving you for the semester.
-The kit you’ll receive contains the board, power supply, some cables, and the StormChaser daughter board (a peripheral board with lots of I/O).
+The kit you’ll receive contains the board, power supply, and some cables.
 The basic idea here is to install the development software on your computer, run it to develop the system described here, and turn your code in, all before the due date.